HypothesisWorks/hypothesis/hypothesis-ruby/README.markdown

 The more feedback we get, the sooner it will get there!

 Note that in order to use Hypothesis for Ruby, you will need a rust toolchain installed.
 Please go to [https://www.rustup.rs](https://www.rustup.rs) and follow the instructions if you do not already have one.
+You will most likely need to compile your Ruby executable with the `--enable-shared` option.
+See [here](https://github.com/danielpclark/rutie#dynamic-vs-static-builds).

 ## Project Status